Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: Preliminaries

-\begin{definition} Let $T, N$ be two natural numbers, we say that a periodic point $p$ is \textbf{$\mathbf{T, N}$-weak} if $T(p)\geq T$ and $\mathcal{O} (p)$ has no $N$-dominated splitting. \end{definition}
+\begin{definition} Let $T, N$ be two natural numbers.
+We say that a periodic point $p$ is \textbf{$\mathbf{T, N}$-weak} if $T(p)\geq T$ and $\mathcal{O} (p)$ has no $N$-dominated splitting. \end{definition}

-\begin{definition} A diffeormorphism $f$ with \textbf{no dominated splitting} on a compact manifold $M$ is one such that the whole manifold $M$ does not have a dominated splitting. \end{definition}
+\begin{definition} A diffeormorphism $f$ with \textbf{no dominated splitting} on a compact manifold $M$ is one such that the whole manifold $M$ does not have an N-dominated splitting for every $N \geq 1$. \end{definition}

 We say that two hyperbolic periodic orbits $O_1,O_2$ are \emph{homoclinically related} if $W^s(O_1)$ intersects $W^u(O_2)$ transversely, and $W^u(O_1)$ intersects $W^s(O_2)$ transversely.
+Here $W^s(O_1)$ is the union of the stable manifolds of every point in $O_1$ and $W^u(O_1)$ the union of the unstable manifolds of every point in $O_1$. $W^s(O_2)$ and $W^u(O_2)$ are defined similarly.
 The \emph{homoclinic class} $H(p)$ of a hyperbolic periodic point $p$ is the closure of the set of all hyperbolic periodic orbits that are homoclinically related to $\mathcal{O}(p)$.

 If $\omega$ is a volume or a symplectic form on $M$, one denotes by Diff$^1_\omega(M)$ the subspace of diffeomorphisms which preserve $\omega$.
 We say that a diffeomorphism is \emph{conservative} if it is in Diff$^1_\omega(M)$ for a volume or symplecetic form $\omega$.